josephstreeter/josephstreeter.github.io/docs/technology/activedirectory/Operations/Install-Server-Certificate-fo.md

 - When prompted to overwrite, type "Y" and press ENTER

-**Additional Steps for Domain Controllers that require multiple server certificates**
+## Additional Steps for Domain Controllers that require multiple server certificates

 If there are multiple valid certificates available in the local computer store, Schannel the Microsoft SSL provider, selects the first valid certificate that it finds store.
 The LDAP bind may fail if Schannel selects the wrong certificate.

 Loading the requested server certificate into the NTDS/Personal certificate store will ensure that the correct server certificate is used for LDAPS

-**IMPORTANT NOTE:**
+> [!IMPORTANT]
+>

-- Automatic certificate enrollment (auto-enrollment) cannot be utilized to populate NTDSPersonal certificate store
+> - Automatic certificate enrollment (auto-enrollment) cannot be utilized to populate NTDSPersonal certificate store
-- Command line tools are not able to manage certificates in the NTDSPersonal certificate store
+> - Command line tools are not able to manage certificates in the NTDSPersonal certificate store
-- Certificates should be imported into the NTDSPersonal store and not moved through drag-and-drop in the Certificates snap-in
+> - Certificates should be imported into the NTDSPersonal store and not moved through drag-and-drop in the Certificates snap-in
-- The import process must be conducted on each domain controller
+> - The import process must be conducted on each domain controller

 [LDAP over SSL (LDAPS) Certificate (MS TechNet)](http://social.technet.microsoft.com/wiki/contents/articles/2980.ldap-over-ssl-ldaps-certificate.aspx#Exporting_and_Importing_the_LDAPS_Certificate)